 Avoid Massive Student Loan Debt

-It used to be thought that if one didn’t know what they wanted to do in life, the recommendation was to go to college and maybe you’ll figure out what interests you after a couple years of taking classes.
+It used to be thought that if one didn’t know what they wanted to do in life, the recommendation was to go to college and maybe you’ll figure out what interests you after a couple of years of taking classes.

 Now not so much.
-College costs has skyrocketed into the atmosphere.
+College costs have skyrocketed into the atmosphere.
 When I went to college about twenty years ago, the private university I went to was about $35,000 a year with room and board and all the other costs included.
 Today the total cost of a year at the university is almost $70,000.

 Even in-state college costs a bundle.
 ValuePenguin found that the average cost of public college was about $25,290 for the 2017-2018 school year.

 With the cost of tuition increasing faster than inflation – over 5% a year over the last 10 years, it is no surprise that the average student in the class of 2016 owes $37,172 in student loan debt.

 Currently, 44.2 million Americans owe a total of $1.52 trillion in student loans and it is forecasted this figure will increase to $2 trillion by 2022.

 With the median income of $31,099 in 2016, the average student when they graduate will owe more than what they will earn in an entire year of employment.
 This means instead of investing for one’s future, saving up to buy a home, or starting a family, their main priority will be figuring out how to pay off their crushing student debt.

 In a survey of 61,000 people, One Wisconsin Institute found that the average length of time for them to repay their student loan debt was 21.1 years.
 Can you imagine not being free of your student loans until you are in your forties?
 Even worst is you can’t file bankruptcy and discharge your student loans.
 Students are the new modern-day debt slaves.